PythonToGo/lit1337/README.md

 ### 🌐 Web Dashboard
 - ✅ List of solved problems.
 - 📈 Weekly/monthly problem-solving charts.
-- 🏆 Ranking system (see who’s solving the most problems).
+- 🏆 Ranking system (see who's solving the most problems).
 - 🎯 Weekly challenge & leaderboard.
 - 🔗 Click on a problem to jump to its corresponding GitHub file.